 4. Angelus Shoe Contact Cement

-It’s a bit of an involved process, but slow and steady wins the race in this case.
-Fast-drying shoes tend to be harder and less flexible, making them not ideal for placing them on shoes.
-The Angelus Shoe Contact Cement could be shoe glue you buy once and use consistently.
+The manufacturer recommends letting the glue set for 15 minutes up to an hour before clamping both surfaces down for an entire hour.
+It’s a bit of a lengthy process, but I believe that slow and steady wins the race in this case.
+Fast-drying glues tend to be harder and less flexible, making them less ideal for fixing shoes.

 Pros: